Pet Adoption vs Buying: Pros and Cons

 Pros and Cons of Adopting

-Adoption saves two lives: the animal you're adopting and the next rescue that the shelter can accommodate.
+- The adoption process saves two lives: the animal you're adopting and the next rescue pets the shelter can accommodate.

-- Most animals have already undergone the necessary vetting, such as microchipping, shots, and spaying/neutering.
+- Most animals have undergone the necessary vetting, such as microchipping, shots, and spaying/neutering.

-- When a pet is adopted from a rescue organization, information on the animal's personality is available, so you won't be too surprised!
+- When a pet is adopted from a rescue organisation, information on the animal's personality is available, so you won't be too surprised!

-- You can have the opportunity to bond with a rescue before you decide to adopt it.
+- You can have the opportunity to bond with a shelter animal before you decide to adopt them.

-- In most cases, private rescue organizations will take it back if a pet is not a good fit.
+- In most cases, private rescue organisations will take back shelter pets if they're not a good fit to the new owners.